survivejs/react-book/manuscript/05_react_and_flux.md

 A Store is a single source of truth for a part of your application state.
 In this case, we need one to maintain the state of the notes.
 We will connect all the actions we defined above using the `bindActions` function.

 We have the logic we need for our store already at `App`.
-Next, we will move that logic to `NoteStore`.
+We will move that logic to `NoteStore`.

 ### Setting Up a Skeleton

-As a first step we can set up a skeleton for our Store.
+As a first step, we can set up a skeleton for our Store.
 We can fill in the methods we need after that.
-Alt uses standard ES6 classes so it's the same syntax as we saw earlier with React components.
+Alt uses standard ES6 classes, so it's the same syntax as we saw earlier with React components.
 Here's a starting point:

 **app/stores/NoteStore.js**